-2.8 The borough houses a world-class economic area at South Tees, alongside high quality agricultural land and a National Park and Heritage Coast that provides the basis for a visitor economy.

-2.9 The traditional employment base of Redcar and Cleveland has been manufacturing based on steel, chemicals and heavy engineering.
-However, over recent years there has been a decline in these industries which has impacted upon many communities in the borough and resulted in local unemployment rates rising sharply from 3,201 official claimants (Claimant Count measures the number of people claiming benefit principally for the reason of being unemployed) in March 2008, reaching a peak of 5,992 official claimants in January 2013.
-In March 2020 there were 3,845 official claimants (4.7% of resident population aged 16-64), however by April 2020 this had increased to 5,665 (7%).
-At a national and regional level there were also significant increases in percentage of claimants within this period, reflecting the impact of the COVID-19 pandemic.
-In addition to newly unemployed this figure may also include people who are temporarily away from work, whose income has fallen below a certain threshold or are temporarily not looking for work.
-During the year from April 2020 to March 2021, the number of claimants increased marginally to 5,890 (7.2%), with a peak of 6,180 (7.6%) in May 2020.
-In comparison the North East figure increased from 6.9% to 7.2% and the national figure which increased from 5.1% to 6.5% over the same period.
+- 2.9 The borough houses a world-class economic area at South Tees, alongside high-quality agricultural land and a National Park and Heritage Coast that provides the basis for a visitor economy. - 2.10 The traditional employment base of Redcar and Cleveland has been manufacturing based on steel, chemicals and heavy engineering.
+However, over recent years there has been a decline in these industries which has impacted upon many communities in the borough and resulted in local unemployment rates rising.
+The number of official claimants (Claimant Count measures the number of people claiming benefit principally for the reason of being unemployed) reached a peak of 5,990 official claimants in January 2013.
+In April 2021, there were 5,725 official claimants (7.0% of resident population aged 16-64).
+By March 2022, this had decreased to 3,425 (4.2%).
+There were also decreases in percentage of claimants within this period at national and regional level, reflecting the recovery from the impact of the COVID-19 pandemic.
+In March 2022, the regional percentage of claimants was also 4.7% and the national level slightly lower at 4.1%.